 Matcha

 Matcha is a variant of green tea that involves a special shaded growing period just before harvest.
-This allows the tea to develop higher levels of caffeine and L-theanine, the chemical compound that allows your body to absorb caffeine more slowly for a longer-lasting and less jittery experience.
-When paired together, these two chemicals can decrease stress while improving alertness, mood, and cognitive performance.
+This allows the tea to develop higher levels of caffeine and L-theanine, the chemical compound that helps your body absorb caffeine more slowly.
+Matcha drinkers say that the addition of L-Theanine allows the energizing effects of caffeine to last longer, and create a less "jittery" experience.
+After harvest and processing, the leaves are ground into a fine powder that is then mixed directly into hot water or milk before being served.

 Black Tea